oschwengers/platon/README.md

 ### Input

-Platon accepts draft assemblies in fasta format.
+Platon accepts draft (meta) genome assemblies in fasta format.
 If contigs have been assembled with SPAdes, Platon is able to extract the coverage information from the contig names.

 ### Output